codoworks/go-boilerplate/README.md

 # v1.0.0
 ```

-Once built, a single binary file is generated, it's an executable that you can rename and place in any folder as long as your profile PATH can find it. a good place to place it on your local machine would be `/usr/bin` which is where most binaries are.
+Once built, a single binary file is generated.
+It is an executable file that you can rename and place in any folder as long as your profile PATH can find it.
+A good place to place it on your local machine would be in `/usr/bin` which is where most binaries are.

 ### Deployment

-If you wish to deploy this service locally, all you need to do is build from the above secion and then ship the outputted binary into a location where your terminal's PATH can find it, you should be able to use it by just calling it's name in your terminal.
+If you wish to deploy this service locally, all you need to do is build as per the section above then ship the outputted binary into a location where your terminal's PATH can find it.
+You should be able to use it just by calling its name in your terminal.

-The "Usage" section should get you familiar with all configurations required to configure, operate and maintain this service, deploying it should be a piece of cake onto any dockerized environment.
+The "Usage" section should get you familiarised with all the parameters that are configurable.
+Deploying it should not be a problem in any dockerised environment.

-From a container point of view, i'd encourage you to place this binary in an empty container, i.e. `FROM scratch` in Dockerfile. this helps keep the container size minimal.
+From a containerisation perspective, I'd encourage you to place this binary in an empty container i.e. `FROM scratch` in your Dockerfile.
+This helps keep the container size to a minimum.
 When tested on an M1 Mac Machine, we got an 18MB container.
 </details>

 <a name="make-it-your-own"></a>